Open-Pectus/Engine-Manager-GUI/README.md

 Documentation is available at [docs.openpectus.org](https://docs.openpectus.org/latest/).

 #### Configure Aggregator
 Click `File` and select `Aggregator Settings` to bring up a dialog where you can enter the aggregator hostname, port and select if it uses SSL.
+It is also possible to use a local aggregator instance.
 Click `Verify and Save` to save changes.

 #### Open Aggregator
 Click `File` and select `Open Aggregator`.